gkcgautam/dropbox-mysql-backup/README.md

    1. If you'd like, you can set OPTION_GZIP to True - this will compress the MySQL file before uploading to Dropbox.

+   2. If OPTION_USE_HOST is True, then the system hostname will be prepended to the backup file name.
+Useful if you're backing up multiple systems to the same directory.

 ## REQUIREMENTS:
 This script needs the Dropbox Python package and hurry.filesize.
 A requirements.txt is included.